 The OHSU Department of Pathology contains a wealth of material for research and training in the area of hematopathology, including an extensive cell bank of hematologic malignancies collected over a 20-year period.
 A Hematopathology database is maintained, which includes a summary of specimen types, diagnoses, immunophenotypes and relevant molecular/cytogenetic data; this computerized file is available to hematopathology trainees for educational and research purposes.

-- Requirements: Applicants must have completed 4 years of AP/CP training or 3 years of AP/CP training in an ACGME- or RCPSC-accredited program and have passed the USMLE Step 3 exam.
+- Requirements: Applicants must have completed 3 years of AP or CP training or 4 years of AP/CP training in an ACGME- or RCPSC-accredited program and have passed the USMLE Step 3 exam.
 Applicants must be legally able to work in the U.S., or eligible to obtain work authorization, and are expected to take and pass the ABP hematology examination upon graduation.